-Osisko considers that the Canadian Malartic Royalty is currently its only material mineral project for the purposes of NI 43-101.
+Osisko considers the 3-5% NSR Canadian Malartic Royalty to currently be its only material mineral project for the purposes of NI 43-101.

 GENERAL DEVELOPMENT OF OSISKO'S BUSINESS

 The following is a description of the events that have influenced the general development of Osisko's business over the last three (3) completed financial years.